RubReh/candidate-test-SQL-optimize/README.md

 # The naive and simple solution (that is not good enough)
 As long as you're not restricted to using only MySQL we can loop over dates in a language like python for each date that we're interested in.
-Pseudo code cood look like this:
+A pseudo code approcah could look like this:

 ```python
 def calculate_cummulative_sums_by_currency(sum_date)